What is a mental health urgent care clinic?

 We have a team of professionals.
 There are psychiatrists, nurse practitioners, P.A.’s, and therapists on the Sigma team.

-I read on your website that Sigma doesn’t prescribe Adderall or Xanax.
+I read on your website that Sigma doesn’t prescribe controlled substances like Adderall or Xanax.
 Why is that?

 Since Sigma is a short-term place for care, it’s not the right place for receiving controlled substances (i.e.: potentially addictive medications).
 The safest place to get a prescription for a controlled medication is from a doctor who knows you well, and will oversee your care for the long haul.

-As a professional, why do this new thing?
+As a professional, why do this new model?
 Why not stick with the old way?

 (This new way of approaching care makes some people uncomfortable, or anxious).

 Under the old way, too many people were falling through the cracks of the system.
-A single psychiatrist can only address a small part of the growing need, and available hours fill up fast.
-Turning people away does not create a fulfilling career.
+A single psychiatrist can only address a small part of the growing need.
 Urgent Care gives us an opportunity to help the people who need help now.